iainctduncan/scheme-for-max/README.md

 for OSX or Windows.
 We are in need of a Windows developer to build the Windows package!

 ## Download
-Scheme-For-Max 0.1.0-beta-1 is available for download on Github:
+Scheme-For-Max 0.1.0-beta-1 for Max 8 on OSX is available for download on Github:

 https://github.com/iainctduncan/scheme-for-max/releases